openstack-archive/infra-manual/doc/source/creators.rst

 GovernanceID" of the ``openstack/governance`` change that accepted the project into the big tent to the commit message.

-For a project being added to existing non-Stackforge project: Create an ``openstack/governance`` change and add a "Depends-On: project-changeID" of the change you make in the following steps to the commit message, and add a comment in the ``openstack-infra/project-config`` change that references the governance
+For a project being added to existing official OpenStack project: Create an ``openstack/governance`` change and add a "Depends-On: project-changeID" of the change you make in the following steps to the commit message, and add a comment in the ``openstack-infra/project-config`` change that references the governance